Sienna Miller Bio

 Early Life and Background

-Sienna Miller was born in New York City and moved to London with her family when she was 18 months old.
-Her father, Edwin Miller, worked as a banker and later as a dealer in Chinese art; her mother, Josephine, is a British former model who worked as a personal assistant to David Bowie and was once associated with the Lee Strasberg Theatre and Film Institute in New York.
+Miller attended Heathfield School in Ascot, Berkshire.
+Her father, Edwin Miller, worked as a banker before becoming a dealer in Chinese art, while her mother, Josephine, a British former model born in South Africa, had worked as a personal assistant to David Bowie and once managed the Lee Strasberg Theatre and Film Institute in New York.
+The household blended finance, the arts, and creative lineage, giving Miller an early immersion in performance and storytelling.

 Sienna Miller Career